- Sponsor: National Endowment for the Humanities

 To be ready to apply for a Development Grant, you must already have settled on a subject, an approach, and a project team.
 In particular, you should have

-- reached out to scholars and experts who work in the relevant subject area;
+- reached out to scholars and experts who work in the relevant subject area(s) to assemble a group of humanities advisers

-- identified the resources (such as archival materials and potential interviewees).
+- identified project resources (such as archival materials and potential interviewees)

 To be ready to apply for a Production Grant, you should have